 You must excel at managing delivery, with a keen ability to define team and project objectives including expectations and deadlines and monitor the progress of your projects against targets.
 You will use your strong oral and written communication skills to build rapport with internal and external stakeholders on your projects.
 You will be a good listener, but also highly persuasive, using facts, clear arguments and personal conviction to influence and persuade others.

-Typically, a Digital Programme Manager will:
+Typically, a digital producer will:

-- Build strong internal and client relationships to build trust of delivery from all stakeholders.
+- Build strong Internal and client relationships to build trust of delivery from all stakeholders.

 Five qualities for success in this role